 The Company recognizes revenue under Accounting Standards Codification (ASC) 605, "Revenue Recognition," (ASC 605) when the following criteria have been met: persuasive evidence of an arrangement exists, delivery has occurred or service has been rendered, the sales price is fixed or determinable, and collectability is reasonably assured.
 When the terms of the sale include customer acceptance provisions, and compliance with those provisions cannot be demonstrated until customer acceptance, revenues are recognized upon such acceptance.
 The Company includes in revenue amounts invoiced for shipping and handling with the corresponding costs reflected in cost of revenues.
 Provisions for discounts, warranties, returns and other adjustments are provided for in the period in which the related sales are recorded.
+Sales taxes, value-added taxes and certain excise taxes collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from revenue.

 Most of the Company's revenue is recognized in accordance with the accounting policies in the preceding paragraph.
 However, when a sale arrangement involves multiple elements, such as equipment and installation, the Company considers the guidance in ASC 605.
 Such transactions are evaluated to determine whether the deliverables in the arrangement represent separate units of accounting based on the following criteria: the delivered item has value to the customer on a stand-alone basis, and if the contract includes a general right of return relative to the delivered item, delivery or performance of the undelivered item is considered probable and substantially under the control of the Company.
-Revenue is allocated to each unit of accounting or element based on relative selling prices.
-The Company determines relative selling prices by using either vendor-specific objective evidence (VSOE) if that exists, or third-party evidence of selling price when neither VSOE nor third-party evidence of selling price exists for a deliverable, the Company uses its best estimate of the selling price for that deliverable.
+Revenue is allocated to each unit of accounting or element based on relative selling prices and is recognized as each element is delivered or completed.
+The Company determines relative selling prices by using either vendor-specific objective evidence (VSOE) if that exists, or third-party evidence of selling price.
+When neither VSOE nor third-party evidence of selling price exists for a deliverable, the Company uses its best estimate of the selling price for that deliverable.
 In cases in which elements cannot be treated as separate units of accounting, the elements are combined into a single unit of accounting for revenue recognition purposes.